simon-anders/htseq/trunk/doc/features.rst

    When requesting an iterator, it generates objects of type ``GenomicFeature``.

-.. class:: HTSeq.GenomicFeature( name, type_, interval )
+.. class:: GenomicFeature( name, type_, interval )

    A GenomicFeature object always contains the following attributes: